Europeans against austerity cuts: thousands clash with police in Brussels

 Watch RT's report

-“We need them [austerity cuts] even more draconically, as we’ve had them in the past.
+Dr. Markus Kerber, Professor of Political Economy at the Technical University in Berlin believes that Europe needs austerity cuts, no matter if there is a costly military conflict going on or not.“We need them [austerity cuts] even more draconically, as we’ve had them in the past.
 Those are protests today, and don’t forget that there will be other protesters in the very, very near future who will refuse a bailout policy,” he said.
 “If we do not adapt the expenditure to what is bearable, what will be reasonable, and we are so far from that in almost all countries of the Euro zone, then there will be a total collapse of the Euro zone, and this will have repercussions which go far beyond what we can imagine today.”

-“People are handing out leaflets on the streets and people are putting up signs on walls and also on street lights,” he said.
+As public outrage at austerity cuts sweeps across the Eurozone, more than a hundred thousand people are expected to take to the streets of London on Saturday in protest.
+It's set to be the largest demonstration in the British capital since the rallies against the Iraq War in 2003.
+Patrick Hayes, reporter for the online magazine Spiked says that anticipation of an event brewing is tangible in London.“People are handing out leaflets on the streets and people are putting up signs on walls and also on street lights,” he said.
 “That is quite unusual for London.
 You don’t normally get the sense that an event is going to happen, so there’s a strange atmosphere walking through the capital this evening.”